 The purpose of this study is to determine the safety and effectiveness of giving the drug nivolumab alone and in combination with ipilimumab in patients with advanced triple-negative breast, pancreatic, small cell lung, or stomach (gastric) cancers that have continued to grow or have returned following prior therapy.

-Nivolumab boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
+Nivolumab is a form of immunotherapy.
+It boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.
 Some cancers take advantage of this mechanism by expressing PD-L1, enabling them to escape attack by the body’s white blood cells.
 Nivolumab blocks PD-1, enhancing the body’s ability to detect and destroy cancer cells.

-Ipilimumab is an antibody against CTLA-4, a molecule that controls a part of the immune system by shutting it down at the right time.
+Ipilimumab is another form of immunotherapy.
+It is an antibody against CTLA-4, a molecule that controls a part of the immune system by shutting it down at the right time.
 Ipilimumab is already approved for treating melanoma, and prior studies have shown that combining it with nivolumab can be very effective for shrinking melanoma tumors.
-Nivolumab is also approved for treating melanoma, as well as some metastatic squamous cell lung cancers.
-The use of nivolumab and ipilimumab for treating other cancers is considered investigational.
+Nivolumab is approved for treating several types of cancer.
+The use of nivolumab and ipilimumab in this study is considered investigational.

 Patients in this study will be randomly assigned to receive nivolumab alone or nivolumab plus ipilimumab.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have advanced triple-negative cancer of the breast, stomach, pancreas, or lung (non-small cell) that has continued to grow or has returned despite therapy.